instantOS/instantos.github.io/faq.md

 If it's not there request it by opening a feature-request issue on github or talking to people in the [community](https://instantos.io/support).

+## Is there a swap?
+I don't see any

+Yes, there is!
+Swap is automatically allocated as needed via systemd-swap.

 ## Calamares

 instantOS used to use Calamares but switched to a custom installer called